fiberbit/yoda-zabbix/README.md

 V1.4.2

 	https webdav connections and portal connections are logged in separate apache log files.

-The number of connections is retrieved by Zabbix items yoda.daily.portalusers, yoda.hourly.portalusers, yoda.daily.webdavusers and yoda.hourly.webdavusers Requires Yoda release 1.4.1
+        The number of connections is retrieved by new Zabbix items.
+These items are:

+	yoda.daily.portalusers, yoda.hourly.portalusers, yoda.daily.webdavusers and yoda.hourly.webdavusers

+	Requires Yoda release 1.4.1

 LICENSE